cevadtokatli/slider-react/README.md

 <span style="font-size:.9rem;">*: You can give an HTML element or a CSS selector (like `#carousel`, `.container > div:first-child`)</span>

-## IE Support
-IE 10 is not supported and patches to fix problems will not be accepted.

 ## License
-Marvina Slider React is provided under the MIT License.
+Slider React is provided under the MIT License.